-Endogeneity can also occur through the variable Market Access because of the presence of the district GDP weights $w_j = Y_j/Y$ ($d{i,j}$, which is the distance in kilometers in a straight line between district i and j is always exogenous).
+Endogeneity can also occur through the variable Market Access because of the presence of the district GDP weights $w_j = Y_j/Y(d{i,j})$, which is the distance in kilometers in a straight line between district i and j is always exogenous).
 This is confirmed by the Hausman test.

 We first note that the variable Market Access is always insignificant no matter what specification we use in the presence of the variable, Minimum Distance.
-For instance, in column (7) in Table 5a, Market Access is insignificant even at the 10% level.
 Controlling for UA characteristics (in Table 5b), Market Access continues to be insignificant.